HOW AN AUSTIN TRUCK ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

-Trucking accidents are caused by many different things.
-Improperly maintained trucks can lead to accidents started by fires.
+The majority of truck accidents are caused by many different things.
+Lack of truck maintenance can lead to accidents started by fires.
 Truck drivers may also not possess adequate training.
-If a truck driver is reckless or aggressive, then this behavior is likely to cause a trucking accident.
+If a truck driver is reckless or aggressive, then this behavior is likely to cause an accident.

 Also, truck driver fatigue is a leading cause of trucking accidents.
 Those trucking companies and truck drivers who violate federal safety regulations are more likely to cause trucking accidents.
 Some truck drivers may abuse alcohol and drugs while operating their vehicles, and this behavior can lead to trucking accidents.

 Unbalanced cargo loads and overloaded trailers can also cause trucking accidents.
 Truck drivers may also use their cell phones while they are driving, and this increases the risk of getting into trucking accidents.

 Have You Been Injured In A Serious Truck Crash?

 Contact our Austin truck accident attorneys at The Patel Firm today at 512-883-5171.
 We want to hear your story.
 There are no upfront costs, and all consultations are free.
 If we feel that we are a good fit and decide to pursue your Austin accident case, we’ll begin right away on working to recover the compensation you deserve.

 Passenger vehicle occupants are going to suffer more severe injuries during a trucking accident.
 The National Institute of Traffic and Highway Safety produced a report indicating that approximately 70% of all fatalities and injuries occurring in trucking accidents are sustained by the driver and passengers in the car hit by the truck.